 Since you may not have time to hit the gym during your vacation like you usually do back at home, a great way to get in exercise is by walking everywhere during your trip.
-Rather than hopping in a cap, opt for walking to your destination.
+Your Hotel in Downtown Dallas may or may not provide cab service for its guests, but rather than hopping in a cab, opt for walking to your destination.

 Just be careful that you are aware of local traffic laws and which side of the road they drive on.
 The last thing that you need is to get hit by a car while walking during your vacation which was supposed to be relaxing.
 No one’s idea of a fun time is spending their trip in the emergency room.

 Skip The Sugary Drinks